 - 2.6 Implement systems and processes for recording healthcare interventions (Level 5 Diploma in Leadership and Management for Adult Care, Person-centred Practice for Positive Outcomes)

-For this assessment criterion, you will be required to critically review and evaluate operational systems and processes for recording health and care interventions with those in receipt of care.
+For this assessment criterion, you will be required to critically review and evaluate operational systems and processes for recording healthcare interventions with those in receipt of care.

-To evidence an outcomes-based approach, your systems and processes should record the outcomes that have been agreed, how they were agreed and any progress that has been made.
+To evidence an outcomes-based approach, your systems and processes should record the outcomes that have been agreed upon, how they were agreed and any progress that has been made.
 There should also be an area to record when outcomes are reviewed and what is discussed.